 With so much information exchanged in digital format, a physical mailing catches the attention.
 A hand-written thank you card shows that you cared enough to make a special effort.
 If you work with a crowd of freelancers, a preprinted thank you card in the mailbox can also make a writer smile.

 If you are enjoying this article, we have more great literary content on The Ritual Blog here.

 #4 – Run a Giveaway to Celebrate the Freelance Writers Week

 If your budget won’t cover individual gifts or you work with a large freelance group, consider running a giveaway.
 When running a giveaway, keep things as simple and transparent as possible, and have fun with the entire premise.

 #5 – Shout out on Social Media

-#6 – Hold a Digital Party for Freelancers
+#6 – Hold a Digital Party for Freelance Writers Week

 Invite freelancers to join you in a forum, Facebook group, or on Skype at a certain time, but avoid making video streaming a requirement since many writers choose to freelance because they value their privacy.
 Play some fun online party games, introduce various members of your in-house team, or present information about how your freelance team made an impact to your organization recently.
 Incorporate giveaways or awards to get freelancers excited and involved.